MicrosoftDocs/entra-docs/docs/identity/monitoring-health/troubleshoot-audit-data-verified-domain.md

         - `ACLableMailboxUser`
         - `ACLableTeamMailboxUser`

 To build more correlation between these two disparate events, Microsoft is working on updating the **Actor** info in the audit logs to identify these changes as triggered by a verified domain change.
-This action will help check when the verified domain change event took place and started to mass update the objects in their tenant.
+This action helps check when the verified domain change event took place and started to mass update the objects in their tenant.

-In most cases, there are no changes to users as their `UserPrincipalName` and `proxyAddresses` are consistent, so we're working to only display in the audit Logs those updates that caused an actual change to the object.
-This action will prevent noise in the audit logs and help admins correlate the remaining user changes to verified domain change event as explained above.
+In most cases, there are no changes to users as their `UserPrincipalName` and `proxyAddresses` are consistent, so we're working to only display in the audit logs those updates that caused an actual change to the object.
+This action prevents noise in the audit logs and help admins correlate the remaining user changes to verified domain change events.

 ## Deep dive